 Who Is Joe Biden?

-Born in Pennsylvania on November 20, 1942, Joe Biden briefly worked as an attorney before turning to politics.
+Joe Biden briefly worked as an attorney before turning to politics.
 He became the fifth-youngest U.S. senator in history as well as Delaware's longest-serving senator.
-His 2008 presidential campaign never gained momentum, but Democratic nominee Barack Obama later selected him as his running mate.
-When Obama was elected in 2008, Biden became the 47th vice president of the United States.
-Biden earned a second term as vice president when President Obama was re-elected to the presidency in 2012.
-In 2017, Obama presented Biden with the Presidential Medal of Freedom.
+His 2008 presidential campaign never gained momentum, but Democratic nominee Barack Obama selected him as his running mate, and Biden went on to serve two terms as the 47th vice president of the United States.
+In 2017, at the close of his administration, Obama presented Biden with the Presidential Medal of Freedom.
 Two years later Biden launched his campaign for U.S. president and was elected as the 46th president of the United States.

-Long before reaching one of the highest political offices in the nation, Joe Biden—born on November 20, 1942—grew up in the blue-collar city of Scranton in northeast Pennsylvania.
+Long before reaching one of the highest political offices in the nation, Biden — born on November 20, 1942 — grew up in the blue-collar city of Scranton in northeast Pennsylvania.
 His father, Joseph Biden Sr., worked cleaning furnaces and as a used car salesman.
 His mother was Catherine Eugenia "Jean" Finnegan.

 Biden credits his parents with instilling in him toughness, hard work and perseverance.
 He has recalled his father frequently saying, "Champ, the measure of a man is not how often he is knocked down, but how quickly he gets up."
 He's also said that when he would come home sullen because he had been bullied by one of the bigger kids in the neighborhood, his mother would tell him, "Bloody their nose so you can walk down the street the next day!'"